unrealwork/atsd-use-cases/how-to/shared/import-entity.md

 ![](./images/entity-group.png)

-An entity configuration describes the monitored object.
+An Entity configuration describes a monitored object.
 The [entity record](https://axibase.com/docs/atsd/api/meta/entity/list.html#fields) includes information about the object such as the name, label, and custom tags.

 Follow this process to import entity records into your local ATSD instance.